Databeans/lighthouse/README.md

 ___
 DeltaClusteringMetrics is an open-source library developed by Databeans to optimize Delta lake performance and cost-effectiveness.
 It is designed to monitor the health of Delta tables from a data layout perspective and provides valuable insights into how data is distributed inside parquet files that make up the Delta table.
-This information helps users to identify when data maintenance operations should be performed like vacuuming or compacting, which improve query performance and reduce storage costs.
+This information helps users to identify when data maintenance operations such as vacuuming or compacting should be performed, which improve query performance and reduce storage costs.
-Overall, this library is an essential tool for improving the performance and cost-effectiveness of data lakes.
+Admittedly, this library is an essential step to achieving the best performance for data lakes while keeping costs at a minimum.
 ## SETUP INSTRUCTIONS
 ___
 ### Prerequisites